gmechaly/cub3d/README.md

 ## ✍️ A personal note

 **cub3D** has been my favourite project from 42 Common Core.
 It explores real-time execution with inputs management, memory optimization, and a large liberty to use our creativity.
-It was the most fun project to do, from discovering the raycasting method to creating funny maps and mazes.
+It was the most fun project to do, from creating the first version, a 2D map seen from above, where you can control the player, this is used as a minimap in the game.
+And from that, creating the 3D world by implementing the raycasting method (that was quite painful ^^), handling textures, creating an animated sprite and creating funny maps.
 This project has made me want to create my own videogame someday.

 ---